 We are eligible to earn milestone and other contingent payments for the achievement of defined collaboration objectives and certain royalty payments under our collaboration agreements.
 Our ability to earn these milestone and contingent payments and the timing of achieving these milestones is primarily dependent upon the outcome of our collaborators' research and development activities and is uncertain at this time.
-We expect to receive payments totaling \$15.5 million during the remaining nine months of 2016 from the achievement of milestones under our collaborative arrangements with Merck and GSK, including the completion of the \$7.5 million third Wave milestone with GSK, announced May 2, 2016 (See Note 13 "Subsequent event").
+We expect to receive payments totaling \$8.0 million during the remaining six months of 2016 from the achievement of a milestone under our collaborative arrangement with Merck.
 We are actively collaborating with new and existing customers in the pharmaceutical and food industries.
 We expect that we can utilize our current products and services, and develop new products and services, to increase our revenue and gross margins in future periods.